Partially Ordered Sets Corresponding to the Partition Problem: Introduction

-\begin{example*} The Hasse diagrams of $M(5)$ and $P(5)$ are shown in Figures \ref{fig_M5} and \ref{fig_P5} respectively.
+\begin{example} The Hasse diagrams of $M(5)$ and $P(5)$ are shown in \Cref{fig_M5,fig_P5}, respectively.
 We can see that the two posets are order-isomorphic under $f$.
-For example, $f((1,-1,1,-1,-1))= \{5, 3\}$.
-Note that a partial order is shown horizontally due to space limitation, though it is usually shown vertically.
-The horizontal position indicates rank. \end{example*}
+For example, $f((\phantom{-}1,-1,\phantom{-}1,-1,-1))= \{5, 3\}$.
+Note that a partial order is shown horizontally due to space limitations, though it is usually shown vertically.
+The horizontal position indicates rank (see \Cref{ssec.preli}). \end{example}

+\begin{remark} An element of $P(n)$ can also be regarded as a lattice path on the integers that starts at $0$ and at each step moves $+1$ or $-1$.
+The relation $\mb{v} \preceq_P \mb{w}$ means that the path corresponding to $\mb{v}$ does not ``exceed'' the one corresponding to $\mb{w}$. \Cref{fig_path} shows an example.